 The Natural Gas Hydrates in Flow Assurance course is aimed primarily at engineers and scientists concerned with controlling and/or managing natural gas hydrate formation during gas and oil production and transportation.
 The objective of the course is to provide a fundamental review of the practice and theory in natural gas hydrates, with applications primarily in flow assurance.
 The course material will also include a broad overview of the key lessons learned in the industry over the last 20 years, including field case studies.
 The course material will be presented by lectures and hands-on training and practice in calculating hydrate phase equilibria and plug dissociation for field case studies.

-Each attendee will be provided with a CD and a hard copy of the course materials and executable programs developed at Colorado School of Mines to calculate hydrate thermodynamics (*CSMGem) and plug dissociation (**CSMPlug).
+Each attendee will be provided with a flash drive containing the course materials and executable programs developed at Colorado School of Mines to calculate hydrate thermodynamics (*CSMGem) and plug dissociation (**CSMPlug).

 Who should attend?